The Options button provides a variety of actions you can perform for this particular sales order.

 - Base Tax on Products means that sales tax will be calculated on each part based on whether the part is taxable or not.
 Each part is set up with a taxable option in the Items module.
 Salespeople can also change the default taxability of individual parts on the Designer in the Proposal.

 - Do Not Deliver Actual Time – check this box to restrict the sales order from capturing actual time from work orders.
 Checking this box will hide the Deliver Actual Time option below.
-This is an RFP setting. [ Read More Here ]
+This setting applies to Deferred Revenue Accounting.

-- Deliver Actual Time – check this box to use the actual time as reported on work orders to bill the customer.
+- Deliver Actual Time – check this box to use the actual time reported on work orders to bill the customer.
 Checking this box will hide the Do Not Deliver Actual Time option above.
-This is an RFP setting. [ Read More Here ]
+This setting applies to Deferred Revenue Accounting.

-- Do Not Use RFP – use this checkbox to turn off the RFP process.
-This is typically done when a job is a short turnaround project and you want to send the customer a simple line item invoice.
+- Do Not Use Deferred Revenue – use this checkbox to turn off the Deferred Revenue Accounting process.
+This option is typically done when a job is a short turnaround project, and you send the customer a simple line item invoice.

-- Use RFP Without Liability – this option is utilized if you are moving from one RFP billing method to another.
-RFP- A/R and RFP-Liability billing function distinctively different and as such a single sales order cannot be invoiced under both methods.
-This checkbox will automatically be checked on RFP-A/R sales orders and new sales orders using RFP-Liability will not have this box checked.
+- Use Deferred Revenue WITHOUT Liability – this option is utilized if you move from one Deferred Revenue billing method to another.
+Deferred Revenue- A/R and Deferred Revenue-Liability billing functions are distinctively different, and as such, a single sales order cannot be invoiced under both methods.
+This checkbox will automatically be checked on Deferred Revenue-A/R sales orders, and new sales orders using Deferred Revenue-Liability will not have this box checked.